 - 100% satisfaction guarantee.

-This high-quality pin and bristle brush are designed for the ultimate comfort of your pet.
+This high-quality pin and bristle brush is designed for the ultimate comfort of your pet.
 On the pin brush side, each pin is soft and flexible with a rounded tip.
 Additionally, each pin has a ventilation hole to keep them soft and flexible.
 The gel-filled handle is quite comfortable.

 We love this brush has a thick, quality handle that feels comfortable in your hand.
 The company is committed to supporting important causes by donating a percentage of profits directly to pet charities.